By Kathryn Kosmides

 From the time your team selects a conference or trade show to exhibit at, the pressure is on to execute against some pretty extreme deadlines.

 The first deadline, usually, is deciding how big your presence will be at the event and then securing the best booth location to solidify your presence.
-While not the main determining factor of trade show success, securing the best booth location on the trade show floor is still a large component to your trade show marketing strategy, as it impacts both the quantity and quality of the potential engagement.
+While not the main determining factor of conference or trade show success, securing the best booth location on the trade show floor is still a large component to your trade show marketing strategy, as it impacts both the quantity and quality of the potential engagement.

 Rather than stressing out about how to secure the best booth, keep reading to discover the top strategies teams use to make sure they lock down the top spot for their brand before it’s too late.